Bnxn

-Daniel Etiese Benson (born 14 May 1997), known professionally as Bnxn (pronounced as Benson) and formerly known as Buju, is a Nigerian singer, songwriter and record producer.
+Daniel Etiese Benson (born 14 May 1997), known professionally as Bnxn (pronounced "Benson") and formerly known as Buju, is a Nigerian singer, songwriter and record producer.

 Early life

 Daniel Etiese Benson was born in Lagos.
-He hails from Akwa Ibom state, grew up in Gbagada with his family, but relocated to Ogun State.
-Benson was introduced to Afropop through Nigerian music artists 2Baba as a child, and credits Burna Boy as his inspiration for becoming a musical artist.
+He hails from Akwa Ibom State and grew up in Gbagada with his family before relocating to Ogun State.
+He was introduced to Afropop through Nigerian music artist 2Baba as a child and credits Burna Boy as his inspiration for becoming a musical artist.

 Career

-Bnxn released the extended play project Sorry I'm Late on 27 October 2021, under the management of T.Y.E/EMPIRE.
-It featured guest appearances from Nigerian Highlife music duo, The Cavemen, and production from Steph, Perlz, Denzl, Timi Jay and Rexxie.
+Buju released the extended play Sorry I'm Late on 27 October 2021, under the management of T.Y.E/EMPIRE and spaceship entertainment.
+It featured guest appearances from the Nigerian highlife duo, The Cavemen, and production from Steph, Perlz, Denzl, Timi Jay and Rexxie.
 It was mixed and mastered by Vtek and Poppil.
 Motolani Alake of Pulse Nigeria said that it "projects confidence, wins and 'comfort".
 Buju performed his first show in London on 30 November, marking the beginning of his Sorry I'm Late tour.

-On 22 December 2021, Buju headlined his first sold-out concert, which was also his debut concert in Lagos. held at Balmoral Convection centre, Lagos.
+On 22 December 2021, Buju headlined his first sold-out concert, which was also his debut concert in Lagos, held at Balmoral Convention Centre, Lagos.

-In 2022, Buju officially changed his name to BNXN to avoid confusion for being mistaken with Buju Banton and having more unique branding.
-In March 2022, he collaborated with Pheelz on the single "Finesse"; the song peaked at number 52 on the UK's Official Singles Chart.
+In 2022, Buju officially changed his name to BNXN to avoid confusion with Buju Banton and having more unique branding.
+In March 2022, he collaborated with Pheelz on the single "Finesse"; the song peaked at number 52 on the UK Official Singles Chart.
 In July 2022, he featured on the Jae5 song "Propeller" alongside British rapper Dave.
 The song became Bnxn's first Top 40 single in the United Kingdom, entering the chart at number 38.

-On the 24th of August 2022, Bnxn released an EP which he titled 'Bad Since '97'.
-The EP featured prominent afrobeats artist such as Wizkid, Olamide and Wande Coal and on the 4th of September 2022, Bnxn won The Headies 2022 Next Rated award which was held on Sunday at the Cobb Energy Performing Arts Centre in Atlanta, Georgia, United States.
+On 24 August 2022, Bnxn released an EP titled Bad Since '97.
+The EP features guest appearances from Wizkid, Olamide and Wande Coal.
+On 4 September 2022, Bnxn won the Next Rated awards at The Headies 2022, held at the Cobb Energy Performing Arts Centre in Atlanta, Georgia, United States.

-On October 4 2023, Bnxn released his debut album, Sincerely, Benson.
-The album comprised fifteen songs, and featured appearances by a variety of artists including Headie One and Popcaan.
+On 4 October 2023, Bnxn released his debut album, Sincerely, Benson.
+The album comprises 15 songs, and features guest appearances from Headie One and Popcaan.

-In 2024, Bnxn released a joint EP with popular artist, Ruger.
-The album came as a shock to fans, due to the previous feud between the two singers.
-It was titled RnB, and it comprised seven songs.
+In 2024, Bnxn released a collaborative EP with Ruger titled RnB, following a previous feud between the two artists.
+It comprises seven songs.

+Bnxn released his sophomore album "Captain" in early July 2025.
+The album featured collaborations with top Afropop artists including Seyi Vibez, Victony, FOLA, Rema, and the Soweto Gospel Choir.
+He also shared plans to embark on a North American tour in August.